-We love these Weety stainless steel straws (£8) that come with two straight straws, two bent straws, a cleaning brush and a linen drawstring bag.
-The food-grade stainless steel is a great option because it can withstand different temperatures and is super-durable.
+We love these reusable straws by the National Trust (£8).
+Food-grade stainless steel is a great option because it can withstand different temperatures and is super-durable.

 See more options, including plastic and glass straws, in our best reusable straws review.